embedded-office/canopen-stack/docs/docs/hardware/timer/index.md

 void DrvTimerStop(void);
 ```

-The required implementation depends on the time generation mode:
+The required implementation depends on time generation mode:

 - *Cyclic Mode* - the function may optionally reset the internal driver interrupt counting variable.
 The interrupt are still generated (by the (re)used source), but have no impact on the timer management.

-- *Delta Mode* - the function stops the hardware timer to avoid unneccessary interrupts.
+- *Delta Mode* - the function stops the hardware timer to avoid unnecessary interrupts.

 #### Timer Start

 This function is called after creating the first needed time interval.
-This function is intended to enable the real-time related interrupts.
+This function is intended to enable the interrupts.

 ```c
 void DrvTimerStart(void);
 ```

-The required implementation depends on the time generation mode:
+The required implementation depends on time generation mode:

-- *Cyclic Mode* - the function is most likely empty, because the interrupts are (re)used from an independent source.
+- *Cyclic Mode* - the function is most likely empty because the interrupts are (re)used from an independent source.

 - *Delta Mode* - the function starts the hardware timer to get the already programmed timer interrupts.